 Err on the quiet side

-One major way Americans stick out in France?
-We tend to be loud.
+One major way Americans stand out in France is that we tend to be loud.
 In France, you’ll notice that people have inside voices and that it may be as quiet as a library when you ride the metro or are in an office building.

 Of course, the French aren’t always quiet – go to a Bastille Day celebration, a soccer match, or a live concert to prove they get boisterous.